cbenzola/EOC_IVR/README.md

 # Introduction

-I justed to wanted to provide a bit of a breakdown of this project, where files are located, the use of them and what is needed for this project.
+I just wanted to provide a bit of a breakdown of the EOC transport IVR, where files are located, the use of them and what is needed for this project.

 # Overview